luizkowalski/devcontainer-rails/README.md

 Notice the `host: postgres`?
 That's the name of the container in the `docker-compose.yml` file.
 If you change it to `db`, you must update the `database.yml` file too.

-## How to ssh into the codespace instance?
+## How do I SSH into the codespace instance?

-The SSH feature provided by the container.dev team was deprecated in favor of `gh`'s [official CLI option](https://cli.github.com/manual/gh_codespace_ssh).
-Now, you should install `gh` CLI and run `gh codespace ssh`.
+This configuration includes an SSH server.
+To access your codespace instance, you should install the `gh` CLI and run `gh codespace ssh`.